 Most of us are allergic to something: penicillin, dairy, or even grass.
 But while you can make a point to avoid eating certain foods or taking certain medications, there’s one thing that is tough to avoid: your environment.
 World Allergy Week is 13 – 19 June 2021 and raises awareness about living with allergies.

 Around 1 in 5 Australians and New Zealanders have some kind of environmental allergy, which leaves us with a runny nose or sneezing throughout the day.
 What’s worse, environmental allergies don’t just wreak havoc on our lives when we’re awake.
 Allergens irritate your nasal passages, making it incredibly tricky to get a restful night’s sleep.

-If environmental allergies are keeping you from getting decent shuteye, you need to pinpoint exactly what it is that triggers your allergies, then rid your of it.
+If environmental allergies are keeping you from getting decent shuteye, you need to pinpoint exactly what it is that triggers your allergies, then rid your home and sleep environment of it.
 From pollen to pet dander, we take a look at the most common allergens out there.

 What exactly are environmental allergies?